kennyyseo/Meeting-Tracker/readme.md

 https://meeting-logger.herokuapp.com/

-Log in through Google, then add feel free to customize your dashboard with your recent activity.
+Log in through Google, then feel free to customize your dashboard with your recent activity.

 ## **Next Steps**: